Love, Art, and Terrorism in the Late 19th Century

 The neighborhood of Montmartre unlike most of the industrialized world at this time was exceptionally diverse, inhabited by artists and laborers, prostitutes and clergy, as well as princes, paupers and everyone betwixt and between.
 These people not only inspired Vincent, many would become the only group of like-minded friends he would ever have.
 To understand why this area was so unique, to understand the underlying social issues of the time, one only needs to be told about the birth of communism, the bombings of anarchists, and the rapid rise of labor unions.
 All were the direct result of the brutal treatment of most workers during the Industrial Revolution.
 Wealthy individuals owned the factories, employed their own police, and made sure politicians did whatever it took to keep the status quo.
 The population required to operate the huge sweatshops created vast slums of unprecedented squalor in most industrialized nations.
 In 1886 there were fourteen hundred strikes in the United States protesting working conditions.
 In the Borinage region of Belgium, Vincent describes going down six hundred metres in a mine and seeing young children, both boys and girls, loading coal into carts for the trip to the surface.

 Just as society was in tremendous upheaval, so was the artistic world.
 Nowhere was this more evident than in the area of fine art painting.
-Throughout history people paid to have their portrait painted.
-The artist who could create the most pleasing, life-like rendition of their patron earned the most money.
+Throughout history, as long as people paid to have their portrait rendered, the artist who could create the most pleasing, life-like rendition of their patron earned the most money.
 The same applied to landscapes, religious icons, battle scenes, flowers, and bowls of fruit.
-Realism ruled, or so it was thought.
+Realism ruled.
+Or so it was thought.
 In the mid 1800’s a new technology was beginning to mature that put all artists to shame.
 That technology was photography and an image produced by a good camera was incomparable.
 For the first time, everyone had the opportunity to see an exact replica of whatever the camera was pointed at, rather than a somewhat flattering version of the artist's quasi-reality.
 Even more threatening, new uses for photography were continually being found, so it was constantly in the news.
 For example, there was a horse race in Paris in 1885 whose winner was decided by a photograph, a ‘photo finish’.

 The answer to this onslaught of technology was conceived by a group of artists who met weekly at the Cafe Guerbois in Paris.
 The painters were Manet, Bazille, Sisley, Morisot, Degas, Pissarro, Monet, Cezanne, and Renoir.
 What they tried to do was create their own, unique version of reality.
 Using style, composition, color, choice of subject material, in whatever combination, in each his, or her, own way, they were able to create a more full and emotional viewing experience than could ever be achieved with a photograph, let alone the old, rigidly structured paintings of the past.
 As logical as it seems today, at the time, it was absolutely revolutionary and extremely threatening to the existing artistic community.
 Traditional artists spent years learning skills to become good enough to produce paintings on par with those hanging in the museums and galleries of the day.
 Art dealers had the benefit of hundreds of years of history to explain what good art was and why one painting was worth five francs and another, fifty thousand.